JulianaSantFer/DataViRushabJulianaKartheek/README.md

 <div class="plotly-notifier"></div></body></html>

-Then for the next plot we have…….
+Then for the next plot we have……. [for the next graph] (https://julianasantfer.github.io/Interactive-Data-Visualization/)